Did you know

 Ruddy ducks breed on wetlands of various sizes.
 They prefer extensive vegetation and ample open water.

-Feed in shallow water, eating aquatic plant life.
+They feed in shallow water, eating aquatic plant life.

 Breeding & Population